ytAbdelrazik/SoftwareProject/README.md

   Each team member has their own branch to work on tasks and features.

 ---
+## **When creating your branch create it from dev not from main and when uploading your files upload into src folder in your owwn branch**
+---

 ### **Important:**
 **Please upload your files to YOUR own branch, NOT the `main` or `dev` branch.**